wenyl22/RealtimeGym/README.md

 | **AgileThinker** | Hybrid approach | Combination of Above | Models with transparent thinking tokens

-You can evaluate them via cli-command
+You can evaluate these agents and large language models via cli-command `agile_eval`:

-### Command Line

 ```bash
 agile_eval --budget_format token \